kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 #### Priority

-The policy instances will be ordered based on the numeric priority assigned to the ANP.
-A larger number corresponds to a higher precedence.
-For example, ANP with `priority` set to "1" will be considered as the policy with the lowest precedence, while "999" will be considered as highest precedence.
-Any positive priority, however, will have higher precedence over the namespaced NetworkPolicy instances in the cluster.
+The policy instances will be ordered based on the numeric priority assigned to the ANP. `Priority` is a 32 bit integer value, where a larger number corresponds to a higher precedence.
+The lowest "regular" value (see below for special cases) is "1", which corresponds to the lowest "importance".
+High values have higher importance.
+For alpha, this API defines "1000" as the maximum value, but this may be revisited as the proposal advances.
+For future-safety, clients may assume that higher values will eventually be allowed, and simply treat it as an int32.
+Any positive priority will have higher precedence over the namespaced NetworkPolicy instances in the cluster, unless the traffic matches on a `Pass` rule that allows it to bypass any lower positive priority ANP rules.

 Additionally, the special priority "0" can be used in the priority field to indicate that the rules in that policy instance shall be created at a priority lower than the Namespaced NetworkPolicies.

-The relative precedence of the rules within a ANP will be determined by the order in which the rule is written.
+The relative precedence of the rules within a single ANP object (all of which share a priority) will be determined by the order in which the rule is written.
 Thus, a rule that appears at the top of the ingress/egress rules would take the highest precedence.
+The maximum number of rules, which will be calculated as the total summation of the AdminNetworkPolicyIngressRules and AdminNetworkPolicyEgressRules in a single ANP instance, will be 100.

 Conflict resolution: Two policies are considered to be conflicting if they are assigned the same `priority` and apply to the same resources or a union of resources.
-In order to avoid such conflicts, we propose to include tooling for ANP resources to help alert the admin to potentially ambiguous ANP priority scenarios, more details in [risks and mitigations](#risks-and-mitigations).
-However, ultimately it will be the job of the CNI to decide how to handle overlapping priority situations in the respective implementations.
+In order to avoid such conflicts, we propose to include tooling for ANP resources to help alert the admin to potentially ambiguous ANP priority scenarios, more details in [risks and mitigation](#risks-and-mitigation).
+However, ultimately it will be the job of the network policy implementation to decide how to handle overlapping priority situations.

-For conformance and portability purposes, it will be required that implementations support the range of 1000 numeric ANP priorities (0 through 999) per cluster and a maximum of 100 rules within an ANP instance.
-This ensures that policy manifests written using priorities 0 through 999 are portable across clusters and implementations without the need to re-write policy manifests or re-adjust priority allocations and also ensures we maintain safe upper bounds.

-#### Multiple AppliedTos per policy instance

-With the current Kubernetes NetworkPolicy v1 api, an instance of a policy can be applied to a single set of pods defined using a single selector instance.
-However with the proposed ANP specification it shall be possible to apply the policy to multiple unique sets of Namespaces/pods within a single ANP policy instance, where each such set can be configured with its own set of peer endpoints and policy actions.
-This enables greater flexibility of configuration, and improves ease of use by not requiring cluster admins to have to come up with unique priority values for each instance of rule while retaining explicit rule ordering within each policy (multiple rules wihin a ANP instance are prioritized by their listing order within the ANP manifest).
-A fully specified new rule (including AppliedTo selector, peer and action type definitions) can hence be unambiguously inserted into an existing ANP without requiring any reshuffling of priority values.

 #### Rule Names